Erin Alderson’s Brothy Beans with Tomato + Miso

 Hear from Erin on How California Produce Inspires Her Recipes

-My relationship with food is directly tied to being fortunate enough to live in the central valley of California.
+My relationship with food is directly tied to being fortunate enough to live in the Central Valley of California.
 I spent many years of my career getting to know the farmers and food producers that make it so special.
 Drive any direction from Sacramento and you’re met with an abundance of varieties of produce, grains, and seeds.

 It’s usually on these drives that I get my inspiration, knowing we have access to these wonderful ingredients, making our meals just that more special.
 And so, I want my food to really honor these ingredients day in and day out.
 I really can’t imagine living anywhere else.